2. Numeric vectors#

 This is exactly why reproducible scripts and auxiliary data should be published alongside all research reports or papers.
 Only open, transparent science can be fully trustworthy.

 If set.seed is not called explicitly, and the random state is not restored from the previously saved R session (see Chapter 16), then the random generator is initialised based on the current wall time and the identifier of the running R instance (PID).
-This may give the impression that the numbers we generate are surprising.
+This may justify the impression that the numbers we generate appear surprising.

 To understand the “pseudo” part of the said randomness better, in Section 8.3, we will build a very simple random generator ourselves.